schulera/CaryLibSearch/README.md

 # rfigshare_for_institutions
-An R interface to Figshare for Institutions
+Figshare API usage examples: making API calls to custom Figshare for Institutions repositories using R.

 [Figshare for Institutions](https://knowledge.figshare.com/institutions) is a licensed version of the Figshare public repository for data and other research products.
 Figshare for Institutions provides organizations with a custom portal, either for branding their own DOIs, creating custom metadata, restricting publication of certain items, or other features.